William Ryrie

-William Ryrie (1805—1856) was a Scottish-born Australian pastoralist and pioneer settler colonist of the Braidwood district of New South Wales and the Port Phillip District (now Victoria).
+William Ryrie (1805–1856) was a Scottish-born Australian pastoralist and pioneer settler colonist of the Braidwood district of New South Wales and the Port Phillip District (now Victoria).

+Early life

-William Ryrie was the eldest son of Stewart Ryrie and his first wife Ann Stewart.
+William Ryrie was the eldest son of Stewart Ryrie (1778–1852) and his first wife Ann Stewart.
 He was born on 9 February 1805, at Thurso, Caithness, Scotland.
 He came to Australia in 1825, as a free settler, with his father, the new Deputy Commissary General, and the rest of his immediate family.
-His deceased mother, Anne, was the sister of William Stewart (1769—1854), who until 1827, was Lieutenant-Governor of New South Wales, under Governor Ralph Darling.
+His deceased mother, Anne, was the sister of William Stewart (1769–1854), who until 1827, was Lieutenant-Governor of New South Wales, under Governor Ralph Darling.

-One of his younger brothers was Stewart Ryrie, Junior, who settled at Jindabyne.
+One of his younger brothers was Stewart Ryrie Jr, who settled at Jindabyne.
 Alexander Ryrie, David Ryrie and John Ryrie were his Australian-born half-siblings.

+Work

 In 1827, William took up a land grant at Larbert in the Braidwood district, which was named Arnprior, after the childhood home of his father's second wife, Isabella Cassels.
+The grant took over part of the traditional land of Walbanga people, a group of Yuin.
 By 1833, the Ryrie family were working Arnprior with convict labour.
 William seems to have jointly managed Arnprior, with his father, who had retired and come to live there in 1829.
 His younger brother James was granted land at the adjacent locality of Durran Durra.
 James died in 1840 and his landholding and Arnprior were consolidated.

 The Ryrie family were among the proponents and financial backers of The Wool Road.
 William Ryrie had been a member of the exploration party that had first identified a possible route for that road, from Nerriga to Jervis Bay, in 1831.

 The Ryrie family attempted, unsuccessfully, to dispose of Arnprior, in 1844, possibly in relation to Stewart Ryrie's insolvency.
 However, well before then, William Ryrie had turned his attention to the settlement opportunities of the Port Phillip District.
 It may have been that William just wanted to concentrate his efforts on his newer land holdings.

 William Ryrie was among the earliest settlers of Port Phillip to take an overland route from New South Wales and migrate south from there rather than from Tasmania.
 In 1837, William, with a party including his younger brothers James and Donald, drove livestock from Arnprior to Yering, near Melbourne.
 His holding there was known as Yering Station and, in January 1840, it was the site of the Battle of Yering, an armed conflict between Wurundjeri clansmen and troopers of the Border Police of New South Wales.